 The designers imagine a scenario where visitors coexist at all times, embracing the ideals of openness and inclusion.
 Everyone can relax in the soothing shade of a huge canopy, inspired by ginkgo forests, and share knowledge or exchange ideas.

-The main stairs of the library have amphitheater-like steps that form a "valley" between the pedestrian paths.
+The main stairs of the library have amphitheater steps that form a “valley” between pedestrian paths.
 The space celebrates Chinese culture while also incorporating its technological, artistic and scientific knowledge.

-The building's integrated air conditioning, rainwater distribution, lighting and sound system are all housed in the tall columns, the “trees” that make up this forest of culture.
-The roof is also equipped with a photovoltaic system integrated into the building (BIPV) which collects renewable energy from the sun while offering sufficient shade with its overhang.
+The building's integrated air conditioning, rainwater distribution, lighting and acoustic system are all housed in the tall columns, the “trees” that make up this forest of culture.
+The roof is also equipped with a photovoltaic system integrated into the building (BIPV) which harvests renewable energy from the sun while providing sufficient shade with its overhang.

-"Not all those who wander are lost," Tolkien wrote in a famous poem.
-Looking at this welcoming and impressive library (it has something in its 'naturalistic' approach that also reminds me of the interior of the Sagrada Familia, albeit with substantial differences), one can only agree.
+“Not all who wander are lost,” Tolkien wrote in a famous poem.
+Looking at this library, welcoming and imposing (it has something in its 'naturalistic' approach that also reminds me of the interior of the Sagrada Familia, albeit with substantial differences), one can only agree.
 A paradise for those who love to read: it fills my heart with hope for the future of modern libraries.
-I am sure that in the next few years we will see more beautiful public spaces like this in cities around the planet.
+I'm sure we'll see more beautiful public spaces like this in cities across the planet in the coming years.